 3 // Buy ethical, sustainable, circular fashion

 Your last option is: buy new from circular fashion brands, ethical brands, sustainable fashion brands.
 If there’s no other option, then this should be your go-to choice if you can afford it.
-Luckily, this site has numerous posts on fair trade fashion brands, sustainable fashion, etc. Have a look around!;)
+Luckily, this site has numerous posts on fair trade fashion brands, sustainable fashion, with eco-friendly sunglasses, clothes, shoes, etc. Have a look around!;)

 Also, buy from local fashion businesses as far as possible – no need to have your ethical clothing items shipped to you all the way from, for example, the Netherlands to Washington state.